owulveryck/blog/content/post/from-cli-to-microservice.md

 In case of a remote execution, it's possible to execute the cli via `ssh`, but dealing with automation, network interruption and resuming starts to be tricky.
 For remote and concurrent execution web-services are more suitable.

-Let's see if turning a cli tool into a webservice without recoding the all logic is easy in go?
+Let's see if turning a cli tool into a webservice without re-coding the whole logic is easy in go?

 ## Hashicorp's cli

-For the purpose of this post, and because I am using Hashicorp tools at work, I will take [@mitchellh](https://twitter.com/mitchellh)'s framework for developping command line utilities.
+For the purpose of this post, and because I am using Hashicorp tools at work, I will take [@mitchellh](https://twitter.com/mitchellh)'s framework for developing command line utilities.
 This package is used in all of the Hashicorp tools and is called................ "[cli](https://github.com/mitchellh/cli)"!

 This library provides a [`Command`](https://godoc.org/github.com/mitchellh/cli#Command) type that represents any action that the cli will execute.
 `Command` is a go `interface` composed of three methods:

 * `Help()` that returns a string describing how to use the command;
-* `Run(args []string)` that takes an array of string as arguments (all cli parameters of the command) and returns and integer (exit code);
+* `Run(args []string)` that takes an array of string as arguments (all cli parameters of the command) and returns an integer (the exit code);
 * `Synopsis()` that returns a string describing what the command is about.

- _Note_: I assume that you know what an interface is (specially in go).
+ _Note_: I assume that you know what an interface is (especially in go).
 If you don't, just google, or even better, buy the book [The Go Programming Language](https://www.amazon.com/Programming-Language-Addison-Wesley-Professional-Computing/dp/0134190440) and read the _chapter 7_ :).

 The main object that holds the business logic of the cli package is an implementation of [`Cli`](https://godoc.org/github.com/mitchellh/cli#CLI).
-One of the element of the Cli structure is `Commands` which is a `map` that takes the name of the action as key.
+One of the elements of the Cli structure is `Commands` which is a `map` that takes the name of the action as key.
 The name passed is a string and is the one that will be used on the command line.
 The value of the `map` is a function that returns a `Command`.
 This function is named [`CommandFactory`](https://godoc.org/github.com/mitchellh/cli#CommandFactory).
 According to the documentation, the factory is needed because _we may need to setup some state on the struct that implements the command itself_.
 Good idea!

 ## Example